 Spread on top of the chilled custard layer then return to refrigerator.

-Depending on your refrigerator chill for approximately 1 hour or until firm, it takes 45 minutes to set in our fridge.
-Then slice and serve and enjoy this delicious Canadian delicacy.
+Depending on your refrigerator temperature, let the bars chill for approximately 1 hour or until firm.
+It takes 45 minutes to set in our fridge, but it feels like forever because I want to eat it!

 Enjoy the Best & Easiest Nanaimo Bars!